mongodb-industry-solutions/leafy-bank-capitalmarkets-mcp/src/README.md

 Try these queries in the chat interface:

+### ReAct Agent Queries
 - "What is the latest BTC price?"
 - "Show me ETH price trend"
 - "What are BTC daily statistics?"
-- "Show me the latest AAPL stock price"
+- "Show me the latest SPY stock price"
 - "What collections are available?"
+- "Calculate volatility for ETH over the last 30 days"
+- "Show me price trends for SPY"
+- "What are the average trading volumes for QQQ?"
+- "Compare the performance of GLD vs USO"
+- "Compare BTC and ETH performance over the last week"

 ## Development